Saturday at North Fork

 I began researching all I could about Marcia and George — and eventually wound up writing a book about them for the Madera County Historical Society.
 While I was writing it — I had the chance to visit the ranch several times.

-This past Saturday, my tour guide at the ranch was Jeannette Pritchett — who worked with the church for years as a supervisor for the summer camps.
+This past Saturday, my companion at the ranch was Jeannette Pritchett — who worked with the congregation for years as a supervisor for the summer camps.

 Jeannette and I spent an hour, reminiscing about her experiences there and my boyhood memories.
 Near the end of our talk, we were both emotional.